vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 ```

-And create the "QRCode.js" file in the "src" folder, then copy paste the following code :
+And create the "QRCode.js" file in the "src" folder, then copy-paste the following code :
 #### QRCode.js
 ```javascript
 import React, { PureComponent } from "react";